mekwars-legends/www/_static/Commanders.md

 A canon unit formation is defined as follows:

-For The Inner Sphere factions (other than the Word of Blake) -  a Lance (4 units) of Mechs.
+For the Inner Sphere factions (other than the Word of Blake) -  a Lance (4 units) of Mechs.

 For the Word of Blake  - a Level II (6 units), which may be comprised of Mechs, Vehicles or Battle Armor.